UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 Copy the link and paste it in the URL bar of a new tab in your browser.
 The canyon should start loading, albeit slowly.
 Why so slow?
 Well, we did place it in a region half-way 'round the world.

 Let's try to quantify that speed.
-Edit the last line in the included shell script `lat-test.sh`, using a command line text editor or IDE, and drop in the copied link.
 If you haven't already, enter your environment now by running:

 ```
  $ pipenv shell